About Reed Switch Developments Corp: What is a Reed Switch?

 A Reed Switch is an electrical switch

-The term “Reed Switch” can refer to either the small glass electrical component as shown in the above drawing, or a complete assembly that is based around this type, or similar component.
+The term “Reed Switch” can refer to either the small glass electrical component as shown in the above drawing, or a complete assembly that is based around this type, or a similar component.
 On this page, “reed switch” will be used to refer to the component and its functionality.
 But generally, what is true for a reed switch component is also true for a complete assembly.

 A Reed Switch operates by a magnetic field